 Exposure to low levels of H2S can cause burning eyes, sore throat, coughing, and shortness of breath.

-Using a hydrogen sulfide scrubber, you can remove the harmful gases below the PEL levels.
+Using a hydrogen sulfide scrubber, you can remove harmful gases below the PEL levels.
 DeLoach Industries Inc. manufactures a wide range of hydrogen sulfide scrubbers that capture and treat the gas to neutralize it before venting it into the atmosphere.
-Often scrubbers are referred to as odor control scrubbers or fume scrubbers.
+Often scrubbers are referred to as odor-control scrubbers or fume scrubbers.
 This is because it is very common for other types of gases like methane or other chemicals to be present in the gas stream, which is also treated and neutralized.

 DeLoach Industries manufactures hydrogen sulfide scrubbers engineered for maximum removal efficiency and with operation and maintenance in mind.
 And with the use of AI "Artificial Intelligence" is a much more cost-effective design.
 Their 60 years of design and manufacturing experience produce reliable water treatment systems and hydrogen sulfide scrubbers.

 Higher concentrations often require two series passes through two hydrogen sulfide scrubber towers.

 The first hydrogen sulfide tower would be equipped with recirculation pumps that pump chlorinated water produced by injecting sodium hypochlorite into the tower's stream or base.
 This liquid is pumped up to the “distribution” system of the tower.
 The distribution system evenly sprays the liquid over a media bed inside the tower.
 Gravity allows the liquid to cascade across the media bed as the toxic gases travel upward.